Hong Kongers in the United Kingdom: Background

 The United Kingdom has historically been a popular destination for Hong Kong immigrants due to the colonial relationship between the two territories.
 The British Nationality Act 1948 allowed Hong Kong-born residents to move to the UK free of restriction.
 The UK's popularity among Hong Kong immigrants was also helped by the fact that the English language enjoys official status in both territories.
-While many Hong Kong-born residents of the UK are ethnically Boat Dwellers and/or Han Chinese, others include the children of colonial parentage (British and/or other European heritage, and people with ancestries from other parts of the former British colonial empire) born in Hong Kong prior to the transfer of sovereignty to China in 1997.
+While many Hong Kong-born residents of the UK are ethnically Chinese, others include the children of colonial parentage (British and/or other European heritage, and people with ancestries from other parts of the former British colonial empire) born in Hong Kong prior to the transfer of sovereignty to China in 1997.

 In July 2020, following the implementation of new national security laws in Hong Kong by the mainland China government, the UK offered a pathway to citizenship for British Nationals (Overseas) status holders in Hong Kong.
 In the first year of the policy, 103,900 people applied for the BN(O) visa, which had almost doubled to 191,000 by January 2024.